ermiry/pocket-service/README.md

 **Description:** Deletes an existing user's transaction \
 **Returns:**
   - 200 on success deleting user's transaction
-  - 400 on failed auth or bad request
+  - 400 on bad request
+  - 401 on failed auth
   - 500 on server error

 #### GET api/pocket/categories